TheJumpCloud/support/ADMU/ReadMe.md

 ## ADMU GUI
  This is a Powershell based GUI executable that utilizes WPF to collect input parameters to pass to the ADMU powershell code.

  If the GUI is ran and the system is not domain joined the utility will not let the user continue with the process.
 The only option is to quit the application.

 ![image7](https://github.com/TheJumpCloud/support/blob/master/ADMU/images/img_7.png)

 ### Using the ADMU GUI

 To use the GUI run the relevant .exe file for your system as administrator from the Download Links above.
-It may also be required to unblock the Security setting stating `This file came from another computer and might be blocked to help protect this computer`.
-This will be addressed by code signing in a future release and not be required.
+It is also required to unblock the Security setting stating `This file came from another computer and might be blocked to help protect this computer`.
+It may also be flagged by antivirus software and need to be excluded.
+This will be addressed by code signing the file in a future release and this step no longer be required.

 ![image48](https://github.com/TheJumpCloud/support/blob/master/ADMU/images/img_48.png)